• Home

 • Taxis: Affordable for city travel (€2–€4 within towns).

-• Car Rentals: Ideal if you're staying long-term, especially on Santiago and São Vicente.
+• Car Rentals: Ideal if you're staying long-term, especially in Santiago and São Vicente.

 • Currency: Cape Verdean Escudo (CVE)

-• Language: Portuguese (official), Cape Verdean Creole (widely spoken)
+• Language: Portuguese (official) and Cape Verdean Creole

 • Time Zone: GMT-1